yugabyte/pgx/README.md

 ## Read Replica Cluster

-PGX smart driver also supports Primary clusters which have associated Read Replica cluster.
+PGX smart driver also enables load balancing across nodes in primary clusters which have associated Read Replica cluster.

 The connection property `load-balance` allows five values using which users can distribute connections among different combination of nodes as per their requirements: